Frequently Asked Questions

 18. Why can't Fix Them All volunteers answer my health questions about my pet?

 Our volunteers are not trained veterinary technicians.
+Each of us has our own personal opinions about health issues of animals.
 We highly recommend that you contact a veterinary clinic for professional advice.

 19. How do I become a volunteer for Fix Them All?

-Contact Jo Ellen at 352-281-8205, and thanks!
+Contact June at 561-676-5183, and thanks!
 You will be given an application to complete that will help us match your skills with our needs.
 We could not fix them all without the efforts of our dedicated and much appreciated volunteers!

-We collect the co-payment up-front to know you are serious about getting your pet fixed.
+We collect the co-payment up-front so that we know you are serious about getting your pet fixed.
 When someone does not show up for an appointment, everyone loses.
 The valuable surgery space and the vet's valuable time have been wasted.
 A pet did not get fixed.

 © 2019 by Pay To Spay, Inc.